M: +61 427 752 011

 Troy reviews planning strategies in draft planning instruments, advises on administrative law including applications for statutory orders of review and on the enforcement of statutory notices, development offences, vegetation clearing and public health laws.

-Troy is renowned for his expert knowledge of the Local Government Act 2009 (Qld) particularly with councillor and staff governance obligations, elections, enterprise powers, roads, rating, procurement, powers of entry and delegations.
+Troy is renowned for his expert knowledge of the Local Government Act 2009 (QLD) particularly with councillor and staff governance obligations, elections, enterprise powers, roads, rating, procurement, powers of entry and delegations.

 Experience